dpedwards/dotnet-core-restapi/README.md

 12. Finally authenticate with pushing the grey `Auhtorize` button.

 If you need some more help please feel free to message me.
-Happy coding! :smile:
+Happy coding!

 ## Usage